Multiplier bootstrap of tail copulas with applications: Introduction

-where $\Lambda$ denotes either $\ltc$ or $\utc$, see appendix \ref{app:B} for details.} As a consequence we provide a result regarding the weak convergence of the empirical tail copula process (and thus also of the empirical stable tail dependence function) under weak smoothness assumptions (see Theorem \ref{theo:ltchat} in the following section).
-The smoothness conditions are nonrestrictive in the sense, that in the case where they are not satisfied, the candidate limiting process does not have continuous trajectories.
+where $\Lambda$ denotes either $\ltc$ or $\utc$ (see Appendix~\ref {app:B} for details).} Consequently, we provide a result on the weak convergence of the empirical tail copula process (and thus also of the empirical stable tail dependence function) under weak smoothness assumptions (see Theorem~\ref{theo:ltchat} in the next section).
+The smoothness conditions are nonrestrictive in the sense that in the case where they are not satisfied, the candidate limiting process does not have continuous trajectories.

-{Note that similar investigations have recently been carried out by \cite{segers2011} in the context of nonparametric copula estimation.
+Note that similar investigations were recently carried out by Segers \cite{segers2011} in the context of nonparametric copula estimation.
 In that paper it is demonstrated that many (even most) of the most popular copula models do not have continuous partial derivatives on the whole unit square, which has been the usual assumption for the asymptotic behavior of the empirical copula process hitherto.
-Moreover, it is shown how the assumptions can be suitably relaxed such that the asymptotics are not influenced.}
+Moreover, it is shown how the assumptions can be suitably relaxed such that the asymptotics are not influenced.